aldenkane/cv2TermProject/README.md

 With the previously described masking procedure for bins and a lower frequency keypoint detector, I had a better SIFT implementation for this challenge.
 Figure 4 shows fewer keypoints in a well-cropped image, with a lack of keypoints outside the bin from the mask.

 ![Good Sift Detector](/report_images/nice_frisbee.png)
 <div align ="center">Figure 4.
-SIFT Matcher Working Well due w/ Lower Frequency Detector, No Keypoints Outside Bin from Mask</div>
+SIFT Matcher Working Well w/ Lower Frequency Detector, No Keypoints Outside Bin from Mask</div>

 I generated a library of SIFT descriptors for the 11 classes in our dataset (`['Paintbrush', 'Spray_Sunscreen', 'Rub_Sunscreen', 'Dice_Container', 'Tape', 'Cetaphil', 'Sunglasses', 'Pillbottle', 'Fuzzy', 'Marker', 'Frisbee']`) by randomly sampling 1, 3, 5, 7, and 9 distinct mobile images containing only the object of interest, generating SIFT descriptors for them, and then appending the descriptors together in `.npy` files.
 These are housed in the `sift_descriptor_library` directory.
 This allowed me to experiment with the amount of training data needed to get reasonable accuracy for SIFT matching.
 Descriptor files with fewer training images have less information from different orientations of the objects of interest.